arnolddustin/zero-to-coding/walkthroughs/part1.md

 # Part 1: Hello World

 ## Getting started
-See the repository homepage at [http://github.com/arnolddustin/zero-to-coding](http://github.com/arnolddustin/zero-to-coding) for instructions on installing prerequisites.
+See the [repository homepage](../README.md) for instructions on installing prerequisites.

 ## Install Angular
 This walkthrough requires the Anguarl JavaScript framework.
 The easiest way to work with Angular is to use the Angular Command Line Interface (CLI).